Medication Search: Prezcobix

 Pregnancy: The medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if darunavir or cobicistat pass into breast milk.
-Women who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.
+People who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.

 Children: The safety and effectiveness of using this medication have not been established for children.